pandey-ankit/helidon-oci-devops/create-application/create-application.md

+## Task 4: Generate an Authentication Token to push the code to OCI Code repository

-## Task 4: Use git to upload the Helidon application code to the OCI Code repository in your devops project
+## Task 5: Use git to upload the Helidon application code to the OCI Code repository in your devops project

-## Task 5: Trigger the DevOps pipeline
+## Task 6: Trigger the DevOps pipeline